max-models/slides/109-ijs-2024/README.md

 Another interesting thing our extension does that is probably not that common among web extensions is how we make sure that MonetizationEvent interface gets fired on link elements.
 We dispatch an internal event (prefixed with \_\_wm_ext) and listen to those events to figure out when to dispatch our MonetizationEvent.
 At least, this is the approach we're taking to make ensure the behaviour matches the specification.

 Now I totally understand if I lost you at the last 3 slides, and full disclosure, I just needed a reason to mention web monetization.
 If you are a web extension developer, we do welcome you to come look at the code for the extension and make suggestions if you have any.
 If the concept of web monetization intrigues you, then I encourage you to visit webmonetization.org which has more information about how it all works.

+## Wrapping up

+These are the list of references for a lot of the topics and issues I mentioned over the past 30-40 minutes, for those of you who want more in-depth information.
+And thank you all for your time and attention.